Virginia Republicans Divided On Medicaid Expansion

 "I do think that the House of Delegates is waiting for that moment of lucidity and epiphany to realize that their majority is 51 to 49," Norment says.

 But President Trump has managed to mobilize Democratic voters, says Bob Holsworth, a former political science professor at Virginia Commonwealth University.
-He thinks there's a greater chance of state expansion this year.
+He thinks expansion has a greater chance this year.

 It could pass in the Senate, he says, because of a potential wildcard.

-That wildcard is Republican Senator Emmett Hanger from mostly-rural central Virginia.
+That wildcard is Republican Sen. Emmett Hanger, from mostly-rural central Virginia.
 Hanger has expressed support for some form of Medicaid expansion, and has a track record of voting independently, says Holsworth.

 "What Hanger has said that's very interesting ... is that if he decides to support some version of Medicaid expansion, he says, 'There are a number of other Republicans who are going to go over with me.' "

-However, Hanger isn't happy about a tax on hospitals that's been incorporated into the House's budget to help pay for the state's share of expansion costs.
+However, Hanger isn't happy about a tax on hospitals that has been incorporated into the House's budget to help pay for the state's share of expansion costs.
 The tax accounts for about three quarters of the over $400 million Medicaid-related gulf between House and Senate budgets.

-If legislators don't come up with a budget that includes Medicaid expansion, Governor Northam has a plan B. He says he'll introduce an amendment to add it back into the budget.
-In the amendment process, the Lieutenant Governor, Justin Fairfax, gets a vote if the Senate ties.
+If legislators don't come up with a budget that includes Medicaid expansion, Northam has a plan B. He says he'll introduce an amendment to add it back into the budget.
+In the amendment process, the lieutenant governor, Justin Fairfax, gets a vote if the Senate ties.
 Fairfax says he'd be happy to vote to expand coverage to up to 400,000 low-income Virginians.

 "There are so many people that we can help and we have the means to do it if we expand Medicaid.
 We just have to have the political will to do it," Fairfax says.